DevExpress-Examples/obsolete-winforms-dashboard-recalculate-totals/readme.md

 * `Detach`

-    Detaches the `Dashboard Designer` or `Dashboard Viewer` control and unsubscribes the `DashboardItemControlUpdated` and `CustomExport` events
+    Detaches the `Dashboard Designer` or `Dashboard Viewer` control and unsubscribes the `DashboardItemControlUpdated` and `CustomExport` events.

 ### Helper Classes